shankershawn/isro-checker/README.md

 # ISRO Mission Checker

 ## Overview
-This project provides tools to check and monitor ISRO (Indian Space Research Organisation) missions using Python and Selenium.
-It is designed to automate the process of retrieving and verifying mission data, and can be run in a Docker container for consistency and portability.
+ISRO Mission Checker is a Python-based automation tool for monitoring and verifying Indian Space Research Organisation (ISRO) missions.
+It leverages Selenium WebDriver for browser automation and includes custom logging and utility modules.
+The project is fully containerized for easy deployment on both x86_64 and ARM (Raspberry Pi) platforms.

 ## Features
-- Automated mission data checking using Selenium WebDriver
+- Automated mission data retrieval and verification using Selenium
-- Custom logging to avoid duplicate log entries
+- Custom logger to prevent duplicate log entries
+- Email utility for notifications
-- Dockerized environment for easy deployment
+- Dockerized for consistent, cross-platform deployment

 ## Project Structure
 ```
+Dockerfile
+README.md
 com/
   __init__.py
   shankarsan/